List of Star Trek tie-in fiction: Stellar Cartography (2013)

 Stellar Cartography: The Starfleet Reference Library (2013) is a box set of maps and charts which expand on Star Trek Maps (1980) and Star Charts (2003).
 Produced and written by Larry Nemecek, with art by Allie Ries, Ian Fullwood, and Geoffrey Mandel.
 A revised edition, with new material, was published in 2018.

 Hachette Book Group (2014–2017)

 Works published or distributed by Hachette Book Group.

 Insight Editions (2016–2020)

 Licensed works commissioned by boutique publisher Insight Editions.
-Hidden Universe Travel Guides is an ongoing series of illustrated in-universe references, edited by Dayton Ward, who also wrote new material.
+Hidden Universe Travel Guides is an ongoing series of illustrated in-universe references for various franchises, edited by Dayton Ward.
+Ward wrote new material for the Star Trek volumes.

 The fighting style created by Dayton Ward for Kirk Fu Manual (2020) is depicted in several episodes of Star Trek: Lower Decks.

 Star Trek Cats (2017–18)

 Star Trek Cats is a series of picture books which depict the crews of the Enterprise as house cats.
 Written by Jenny Parks.
 Published by Chronicle Books.